ShiroFinds

 Who should skip or keep expectations modest

-Skip niche drying accessories if you do not yet have one reliable main towel.
+Skip niche drying accessories if you don’t yet have one reliable main towel.
 The basics should come first.

 You should also avoid buying wraps or specialty pieces if your dog strongly dislikes wearing anything after baths.
 In that case, absorbent towels and a designated drying zone are more useful.